pravega/pravega-operator/README.md

 foo-pravega-operator     1         1         1            1           17s
 ```

-> Note:  We can run operator in testmode by passing `testmode: true` in `values.yaml` file.
-This will be useful if we want to run pravega on minikube or cluster with limited resources.
-In test mode, operator will allow us to run pravega with single bookkeeper instance.
+> Note:  The Operator can be run in a "test" mode if we want to create pravega on minikube or on a cluster with very limited resources by  enabling `testmode: true` in `vlaues.yaml` file.
+Operator running in test mode skips minimum replica requirement checks on Pravega components.
+"Test" mode ensures a bare minimum setup of pravega and is not recommended to be used in production environments.
 ### Upgrade the Operator
 Pravega operator can be upgraded by modifying the image tag using
 ```